-- the Eastern Cape High Court has four branches, located in Grahamstown, Port Elizabeth, Mthatha and Bhisho - · the Free State High Court in Bloemfontein - · Gauteng has two high courts, one in Pretoria

-- (North Gauteng) and one in Johannesburg (South Gauteng) - KwaZulu-Natal also has two High Courts, in Pietermaritzburg and in Durban - the Limpopo High Court in Thohoyandou - the Northern Cape High Court in Kimberley - the North West High Court in Mafikeng the Western Cape High Court in Cape Town.
+- the Eastern Cape High Court has four branches, located in Grahamstown, Port Elizabeth, Mthatha and Bhisho. - · the Free State High Court in Bloemfontein - Gauteng has two high courts, one in Pretoria (North Gauteng) and one in Johannesburg (South Gauteng). - KwaZulu-Natal also has two High Courts, in Pietermaritzburg and in Durban. - · the Limpopo High Court in Polokwane. - the Northern Cape High Court in Kimberley. - the North West High Court in Mafikeng. - the Western Cape High Court in Cape Town During the 2015/16 financial year, the High Courts maintained a 90% conviction rate with 910 convictions, exceeding the target by 3%.